HelloNatalia/licencjat-frontend/README.md

 ## 😎 What have I learned?

-This was my first major React application that I made on my own.
+This is my first major React application that I made on my own.
 I learned many aspects of React during this extensive project.

 <br>